J-Wengler/NLP_Paper/manuscript.md

 3. For each query (of 5) a job is started using the Multiprocessing package for each keyword embedding method, these are all ran as a pool
 4. Each job in the pool performs the following steps
     i.
 For the specified query the code access a filesystem that contains all the articles for each query ii.
-3 are randomly selected to generate the vector iii.
+Half of the possible articles are randomly selected as the training corpus.
+In the exploratory analysis we did for this project we initially used three articles from each query.
+However we moved away from this because three random articles have a high chance of choosing 3 articles that do not cover the full breadth of the query.
+Likewise if one of those three articles is covers a niche topic that may be peripherally related to the query that will greatly affect the performance in identifying a broader query. iii.
 A predetermined number of keywords (10,20,30) is identified from each article iv. a word vector for each keyword is created, these are then numerically added and divided by the number of keywords
     v.
-The vectors from the 3 articles are numerically added and divided by 3, this is referred to as the test vector vi.
+The vectors from the training corpus are numerically added and divided by 3, this is referred to as the test vector vi.
 This process of keyword identification and vector generation are repeated for each article queried from StarGEO vii.
 The cosine similarity between the test vector and each article is calculated and printed to a file
 5. The most similar 1,10,100,1000 articles are analyzed to see what percentage of the relevant articles were found for each query